 This is about having the latest and greatest.
 Sure, it’s the best, but the improvements you will see are negligible for most daily uses.
 You’ll only see those when you are doing processor-intensive tasks.

-Intel Core i9 on Laptops
+Intel Core i9 Laptops: Power Users Only

 The Core i9 series is largely about desktop processors, but there is a laptop variant too.
 Top-end laptops offer the Intel Core i9-8950HK CPU (six cores, 14nm architecture) as an upgrade.
 And it is a staggeringly fast processor, about 10% to 15% better than the best Core i7 laptop processor.